The Counselor: Pre-production

 On January 18, 2012, it was reported that novelist Cormac McCarthy had sold his first spec script, The Counselor, to Nick Wechsler, Steve Schwartz and Paula Mae Schwartz, who had previously produced the film adaptation of McCarthy's novel The Road.
 On January 31, it was reported that Ridley Scott was currently considering several directorial projects, but that there was a strong possibility that The Counselor would be his next film and his follow-up to Prometheus.
-On February 9, it was confirmed that Scott would direct.
-Scott also became a producer.
-Cormac McCarthy, Mark Huffam, Michael Schaefer and Michael Costigan are executive producers.
+On February 9, it was confirmed that Scott would direct and produce the film.
+Cormac McCarthy, Mark Huffam, Michael Schaefer and Michael Costigan are credited as executive producers.

 Filming

-Principal photography began on July 27, 2012 in London.
+Principal photography began on July 27, 2012, in London.
 The film was also shot in Spain and the United States.
 On August 20, 2012, Scott halted production of the film due to his brother Tony's death.
 He canceled that week's shoot in order to travel to Los Angeles to be with his brother's family.
 Scott returned to London to resume production on September 3.

 The film was dedicated to the memory of Tony Scott, and Matt Baker, the second assistant director on the film who had since died.

 Design

-Costume designer Janty Yates collaborated with Giorgio Armani on the film as a part of a new partnership between Armani and 20th Century Fox that also extends into retail and digital initiatives.
+Costume designer Janty Yates collaborated with Giorgio Armani on the film as a part of a new partnership between Armani and 20th Century Fox that also extended into retail and digital initiatives.
 Armani was enlisted to create the wardrobes for the characters portrayed by Michael Fassbender and Penélope Cruz.
 In addition to Armani, designer Paula Thomas also contributed to the film's wardrobe by dressing Cameron Diaz's character, Malkina, with roughly 15 different outfits. "[It wasn't until] I read the script that I realized why [Scott] called upon me," said Thomas. "[Cameron's] character has a lot of elements of a Thomas Wylde (her own design label) woman.
 [She's] bold, edgy, modern.
 She's about wanting to be seen, as opposed to blending into the background."

 For Javier Bardem's character, Yates applied a widely colorful wardrobe that was mostly made up of pieces of Versace.
 As for Bardem's hair, the idea was the actor's own and inspired by film producer Brian Grazer's hairdo.

 Music

 The film score to The Counselor was composed by Daniel Pemberton.
 Pemberton recorded the score with a full orchestra at Abbey Road Studios in addition to integrating home-recorded guitar noises and textures.
 "Ridley responds really well to interesting and unusual sounds," explained Pemberton on the composer-director relationship.
 "So as a composer who likes making unusual sounds, that's exciting.
 It was daunting but he was great to work with and up for experimenting. [...]
 He made the process a lot less scary than it should have been."

-A soundtrack album was released digitally on October 22 and in physical forms on November 11, 2013 by Milan Records.
+A soundtrack album was released digitally on October 22 and in physical forms on November 11, 2013, by Milan Records.